TepliakovZakhariy/Finite-state-machine/README.md

 This program describes a finite state machine model that simulates the day of a computer science student.

+## Installation

+Copy the repository, then run the fsm.py file
+You can also specify the verbosity and speed of state changes when the program starts.

 ## Description

 This machine has 6 states: